 Balloon Sinuplasty versus Traditional Sinus Surgery

 Although it can’t be used for all patients, balloon sinuplasty offers a much easier solution for chronic sinusitis.
 The procedure doesn’t involve any removal of bone, cartilage, or tissue.
 Because of this, there isn’t really any downtime or loss of work.
 Traditional sinus surgery has to be performed with the patient under general anesthesia, and the patient will have from 3-5 days of recovery time, followed by necessary limiting of strenuous exercise or activity for a couple weeks.
-Increasingly, balloon sinuplasty is performed with the patient under various forms of local anesthesia.
+Increasingly, the balloon sinuplasty procedure is performed with the patient under various forms of local anesthesia.
 There is minimal or no bleeding and low post-procedure pain.
 There are also very few restrictions on activity.

 Is Balloon Sinuplasty Safe?

 Balloon sinuplasty in Houston, Texas, is safer than traditional sinuplasty.
 Because it is only minimally invasive, balloon sinuplasty doesn’t have the risks of bleeding and infection, and post-operative pain is far less.
 Plus, this treatment doesn’t limit any future treatments or procedures.
 In other words if this less invasive procedure does not work, you don’t shortcut yourself or harm anything if you wind up needing more extensive surgery in the future.

 What Anesthesia is used for Balloon Sinuplasty?

 When first performed beginning in 2005, balloon sinuplasty was usually done in the hospital under general anesthesia.
 But that is changing, as procedures now can commonly be done in an office setting with the patient under only local anesthesia.
-Our surgeons have state of the art facilities throughout the city with an advanced suites and uses only certified anesthesiologists for your safety and comfort.
+Our ENT surgeons have state of the art facilities throughout the city with advanced suites and uses only certified anesthesiologists for your safety and comfort.
 Our surgeons will discuss your options with you during your consultation and make sure your needs are taken care of.

 Balloon sinuplasty is considered relatively non-invasive, meaning it doesn’t cause much trauma to the nasal area.
 This makes for minimal recovery time.
 Most patients can return to work and their normal activities after one day.
 Our surgeons will make sure that all your airway needs are taken care of in the most efficient and non-invasive way possible.